Welcome to TetonCountyKids.com, the go-to website for Jackson Hole and other Teton County parents seeking information on current,

 Photo by Mindy Duquette

-Fables, Feathers & Fur — for kids ages 3 to 6 years old — will return in May on Friday, May 7.
+Fables, Feathers & Fur — for kids ages 3 to 6 years old — is held every Friday at the National Museum of Wildlife Art.

-The program is held on the first and third Fridays of the month, from 10:30 to 11 a.m.
+The storytelling and art-making program runs from 10:30 to 11 a.m.
 Fables, Feathers & Fur does not run during April and September.

 For information on which book will be read this Friday (and all Fridays following that), visit wildlifeart.org.